This article was updated on 28/07/2023 for clarity and freshness.

 Psst… if you don’t have pine nuts, crispy bacon bits are also a delightful addition.

 Avocado deviled eggs

 If you’re planning to have a sheet pan seafood boil for a family dinner, you can never go wrong with a basic coleslaw on the side.
 It’s light, sweet, and perfectly crunchy!

 This creamy slaw recipe is so good.
-But if you’re not a fan of something creamy, you can tweak the recipe by using a different dressing.
+But if you’re not a fan of creamy sides, you can tweak the recipe by using a different dressing.
 Try a sesame-ginger dressing for an Asian twist, or the more traditional sweet-vinegar dressing.

 Garlic parmesan asparagus

 Oven-roasted asparagus with garlic, parmesan, and lemon is a delightful complement to a classic Southern seafood boil.
 It’s low-fat, low carb, and packed with nutrients.

 And that’s not all.
 It’s also super quick to make, which is why it’s one of the first sides I think of when I’ve left everything until the last minute.